wilcatarino/wilcatarino/README.md

 Here you’ll find my projects, ideas and solutions that drive technology forward.

-Trying to always exploring, learning and building something new! 🤓
+Trying to always learning, exploring and building something new! 🤓